Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Basic definitions, conventions, background, and general preliminaries

-Here we provide basic definitions and background material on spaces of links (Section \ref{SpacesOfLinks}), graphs and their orientations (Section \ref{Graphs}), the graph cochain complex (Section \ref{GraphComplex}), and fiberwise integration as an application of the cross product in homology (Section \ref{GeneralIntegration}).
+Here we provide basic definitions and background material on spaces of links (Section \ref{SpacesOfLinks}), graphs and their orientations (Section \ref{Graphs}), the graph cochain complex (Section \ref{GraphComplex}), gluing manifolds with corners (Section \ref{GluingMfds}) and fiberwise integration via the Serre spectral sequence (Section \ref{GeneralIntegration}).